 Using Product Tables with WooCommerce Product Add-Ons

-WooCommerce Product Table is designed to integrate with the official WooCommerce Product Add-Ons extension.
+WooCommerce Product Table is designed to integrate with our WooCommerce Product Options plugin.
 It's useful if you want to show extra options in your product tables, in addition to what's possible with variable products.
 For example, you can use add-ons to add checkboxes, radio buttons, dropdown lists similar to the variation dropdowns, and text input boxes.

 Which add-on field types can I use in my product tables?